sclero/sclero.github.com/_posts/2013-11-04-variables.md

 #### Questions

 - What is Rales?
+  - Rales is a lung sound.
+Clinicians can assess lung function by using a stethoscope and listening for certain classes of sounds (auscultation).
+Rales are clicking/bubbling/rattling in the lungs.
-- What is CXR Fibrosis
+- What is CXR Fibrosis?
+  - Chest x-ray used to determine whether fibrosis has developed in the lungs.
 - What indicates moderate-severe PAH?
 Is it just RVSP, or is there more to the diagnosis?
   - Pulmonary hypertension variable in ECHO data encodes the severity of PAH using RVSP, so this has the levels.
 - Are any other measurements in the PFT data useful?
 Or should we just be using FVC/DLCO (helium tests in particular)